School of Medicine

 Adjunct Clinical Assistant Professor, Medicine - Infectious Diseases

 BioDr.
-Sudeb Dalai, MD PhD is an Infectious Disease Physician at Stanford University School of Medicine and Palo Alto Medical Foundation.
-Currently a Clinical Assistant Professor (Teaching) at Stanford, he has taught courses and conducted research in the Division of Infectious Diseases for over 17 years.
+Sudeb Dalai, MD PhD is an Infectious Disease Physician at Stanford University School of Medicine and the Palo Alto Medical Foundation.
+Currently a Clinical Assistant Professor (Teaching) at Stanford, he has taught courses and conducted research in academia/industry for over 18 years.